dummey/dummey.github.io/pages/project_ideas.md

 #FuckingHangry
 Group management app that will handle the logistics of a) finding a time, b) finding a location and c) getting everybody there.

+#ConfVids
+Easily setup a list of conference videos on youtube and provide torrent style links to their direct download so that people can watch them on their travels home.